 Students are expected to obtain permission to use any school property or any private property located on school premises.
 Any unauthorized use shall be subject to disciplinary action.
-This includes use of the internet and communication networks in a manner not sanctioned by policy and administrative guideline.
-Violations of this rule could result in suspension or expulsion.
+This includes use of the internet and communication networks in a manner not sanctioned by policy po7510, Use of School Facilities.
+Violations of this policy could result in suspension or expulsion.